 This is a vital ingredient to anyone’s creative process.
 The first session of our 4-Week Unlocking Creativity course is dedicated to giving writers tools to enable them to access their imagination – which we believe is the true source of creativity.

 When you learn to do that, you can write in a way that will make other people want to read what you have written.

-We always quote Henry Miller in making this point.
-He said, “Every man (or woman), when he gets quiet, when he becomes desperately honest with himself, is capable of uttering profound truths.
+We often quote Henry Miller making the same point.
+“Every man (or woman), when he gets quiet, when he becomes desperately honest with himself, is capable of uttering profound truths.
 We all derive from the same source.
 There is no mystery about the origin of things.
 We are all part of creation, all kings, all poets, all musicians; we have only to open up, only to discover what is already there.”

 2. Writing is an art and a craft

 Once you’ve learned how to access the power of your imagination, you need to learn how to make the stories and images in your mind come alive on the page so they connect with your readers.

 This doesn’t happen by accident.
 Writing is an art and a craft that takes time to master.
 By learning the tools and techniques of fiction, you make your words come alive on the page for your readers.